 Basic Structure of the Department

-- The Math department offers a single major, a modified major (with philosophy) and several minors.
+- The Mathematics department offers a single major, three modified majors (with biology, philosophy and complex systems) and nine minors.
 Of course, any student may construct a modified major with math and any other discipline.

 - Within the single major, the student has considerable flexibility.
-Several structures for the major (pure math, applied math, and math education [for those who intend to teach math at the secondary level]) are described in the ORC, and can be fine tuned with consultation with the department advisor to majors.
+Several structures for the major (pure math, applied math, and math education [for those who intend to teach math at the secondary level]) are described in the ORC, and can be fine tuned with consultation with the department advisor to majors (Dana Williams 6-2990).

-- The Applied Mathematics for Physical and Engineering Sciences Minor
+- Applied Mathematics for Physical and Engineering Sciences

-- The Applied Mathematics for Biological and Social Sciences Minor
+- Applied Mathematics for Biological and Social Sciences

-Note: First-Year students interested in taking Math should begin with the course indicated by their placement results (if any), and continue accordingly with the appropriate sequence.
+- Note: First-year students interested in taking mathematics should begin with the course indicated by their placement results (if any), and continue accordingly with the appropriate sequence.

 Please refer to Math Placement and Sequencing for more information on specific courses.

 Professor of Math Scott Pauls (646-1047) serves as the First-Year Advisor, and is available for consultation.
 A phone call is the best way to get immediate advice.

 Courses for the Student with Little or No Background Who Wants to Explore Mathematics

 - Students who wish to explore mathematics but who are not likely to take courses which require some mathematics (e.g. science and/or engineering courses), good options include one of the MATH 5 offerings, MATH 6, and/or MATH 10.

 - Students who are likely to take courses which require some mathematics should take a calculus course – most likely MATH 3 or MATH 1-2 depending on their placement.

 Information for the First-Year Student who Plans on Pursuing Mathematics